flipe-rodrigues/toso2021-reanalysis/README.md

 ### toso2021_wrapper.m
 - Loads the data;
+- Selects which task variant to analyze (delayed duration or intensity comparison);
 - Sets _if_ and _where_ to save figures;
 - Sets which experimental variable to use as contrast;
 - Runs all other scripts in sequence (in the same order as they appear below);